-The market of digital signage is already big, and growing ever so steady.
+The market of digital signage software is already big, and growing ever so steady.
 And with it does the necessity to stay in full control of the devices at any time anywhere.

 Back in 1984, Philips installed the first video wall, otherwise known as digital signage.